Exhibitions and Other News

 Our 2020 Monday art sessions for members were suspended from 17th March until the 13th July end of Lockdown #1 when they restarted at VAR,

 with full precautions in place and members advised to wear masks as required.
-During Lockdown #2 sessions were again suspended and instead occasional Zoom online demonstrations by professional artists have been arranged for members.
-We restarted Art sessions at VAR from December 7th under Tier 2 hobby group rules, however only a very limited number of members are so far prepared to attend the weekly sessions.
-From January 4th 2021, our art sessions have again been suspended until further notice.
+During Lockdown #2 sessions were again suspended and instead occasional Zoom online demonstrations by professional artists were arranged for members.
+We restarted Art sessions at VAR from December 7th under Tier 2 hobby group rules, however only a very limited number of members were prepared to attend the weekly sessions.
+From January 4th 2021, art sessions have again been suspended until further notice due to yet another lockdown.
+Meanwhile we have started encouraging members to create artworks on monthly Themes - see the new section.

 During 2020 we had been mounting an exhibition of artworks for sale in the inner gallery of Victoria Hall in Oakham High Street, as part of the Hall's Pictures For Pleasure exhibition which is usually open to the public on Wednesdays, Fridays and Saturdays approx.9.00am until 4.00pm (when the plantsman and Hall Trustee John Snell has his stall outside).
 Other artists also exhibit in the gallery space.
 Notices are posted up near our Oakham Art Group works should anyone wish to make a purchase, and prices are mostly well below £100.
 Or you can use the Contact Us button above top right.
 Please note - Currently this exhibition is CLOSED.